 5 C Major pentatonic scale shapes on guitar

-This section covers each Major pentatonic scale shape throughout different sections of the guitar.
+This section covers the C Major pentatonic scale shapes throughout the guitar fretboard.
 Each shape includes music notation with guitar tabs to show you what fingers to use when playing the scale.

 How to read the scale charts